Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 The round ends either when a player forms a dekiyaku then calls to *end* or *cancel*, or when all players have run out of cards in their hands.

-Scoring is handled differently depending on whether any player managed to form a dekiyaku.
+Scoring is handled differently depending on whether or not any player managed to form a dekiyaku.
+In they have, then only the dekiyaku are scored for and the point values of the cards are ignored, similarly to [Koi-Koi](/en/hanafuda/games/koi-koi).
+If no dekiyaku have been made, then card points are totalled and used to determine the winner.